MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Description

-**NOTE: Plugin is currently NOT working.
-Please wait for an update.**

 WordPress-Plugin to show a responsive Image Slider with images located in a separate FOLDER on your server or even in the WordPress Media Library.
 A thumbnail bar could be shown together with the image slider.
 Fotorama or Swiper is used for the slider.
 The Fotorama slider only works with JPG- or WEBP-Files an not with videos.
 Swiper works with Videos, too.

 **NEW** Show a simple Masonry Gallery with your images from a dedicated Folder!
 Use only once per page if you like the info popup window.